TarunSaroch/Error404_Design/README.md

 ## Error 404 Design ##
-Upload the custom page to your website: Upload the custom 404 error page to your website's root directory or to a specific directory where you want the error page to appear.
+Upload the custom 404 error page to your website's root directory or to a specific directory where you want the error page to appear.

 Edit the .htaccess file: Open the .htaccess file in a text editor and add the following code: